Yengas/yengas.github.io/content/docker-compose-node.md

 Only problem with this setup is when you would like to spin up multiple instances of a given container.
 You can spin up a reverse proxy container to load balance the recv requests to itself and forward them to other services defined in the docker-compose file.
 With Kubernetes, you can use a `Service`.

-## Hot Reloading
+## Auto Restarting
-Most of the continuous integration pipelines are built to output a single docker image that could be run as if were a single binary.
+Most of the continuous integration pipelines are built to output a single docker image that could be run as if the whole project were a single binary.
 This means adding your source code into the image, installing all dependencies and making the main file of your project the entrypoint.
 However a Dockerfile designed for this process is not very useful when working locally.
-Since the source code is added to the image in the `docker build` process, changes you make on your code after the build phase will not change how the containers created by the previously built image will behave.
+Since the source code is added to the image in the `docker build` process, changes you make on your code after the build phase will not change how the containers created by the previously built images behaves.

 This is why i have 2 different Dockerfiles, one for building `binary` images and one for development.
 The trick with development Dockerfile is that we add our source code into the container, not into the image.
 This means mounting the source directory from the Host to the Docker container.
 Things you need to take into consideration here is as follows;